 Educational expenses for the months of enrollment will vary according to the course of study.
 For details on the basic budget for a particular graduate or professional program, please visit http://financialaid.tamu.edu.
-Scholarships & Financial Aid considers tuition and fees, books and supplies, transportation, room and board, incidental and living expenses in the cost of attendance for programs.
+Scholarships & Financial Aid considers tuition and fees, books and supplies, transportation, room and board, and incidental and living expenses in the cost of attendance for programs.
 All tuition and fee amounts provided herein represent the most accurate figures available at the time of publication and are subject to change without notice.
 University Rules in place at the time of publishing are reflected here.
 All are subject to change.
 The most current information available will be maintained on the Student Business Services website http://sbs.tamu.edu.

 Payment of Tuition and Fees

 A student must meet all financial obligations to the University by the due dates to avoid late penalties.
 Failure to pay amounts owed may result in cancellation of the student’s registration, barring future enrollment and denied issuance of official transcripts.
 A student who wishes to pay fees in installments can select the option on the website http://howdy.tamu.edu.
 The Emergency Tuition and Fees Loan is available to help students pay their Texas A&M University tuition and required fees.
 Emergency Tuition and Fees Loans are for required tuition and fees only.
 The online process can be accessed at http://financialaid.tamu.edu.

 Obligation to Pay Tuition, Required Fees, Other Fees and Charges for Optional Services